Teng Bunma: The forefather of Hun Sen's elite pack

 In a 2015 paper, Teng Bunma was described as the prototype of the new Khmer oknha by Michiel Verver and Heidi Schnetzinger who explained the “elite pact” between the business and political elites through the oknha system of Cambodia.

 Character

-Teng Bunma has been described as "trigger-happy tycoon" following incidents where he used or brandished hand guns.
+Teng Bunma has been described as a "trigger-happy tycoon" following incidents where he used or brandished hand guns.
 In the first incident he shot out a $3000 tire of an airplane on the tarmac after complaining that he was frustrated with the airline's service.
 "I lost my temper and control and had to shoot one of the plane's tires.
 I wanted to shoot more of them, to make sure that all were flat, but there were a lot of passengers surrounding the plane.".
 In the second incident he brandished a gun inside an airplane and demanded the crew delay takeoff until his late friends arrived.